North Dakota Homeschooling

-Apparently, under North Dakota law if a homeschooled student fails to test in at least the thirtieth percentile nationally, a multidisciplinary assessment team will determine if the student has any learning disabilities.
+Apparently, under North Dakota law if a homeschooled student fails to test in at least the thirtieth percentile nationally on an achievement test, a multidisciplinary assessment team will determine if the student has any learning disabilities.
 If it is determined that the student has no learning disabilities, the parent and someone licensed to teach must make a remediation plan to correct the student’s academic deficiencies.
 The plan must be filed with the superintendent of the school district.

 Help us at HomeschoolingByState.com

 Please let us know if we should include any other North Dakota homeschooling information, link problems, or updated requirements.